South Park Is Gay!: Plot

 After the TV show Queer Eye for the Straight Guy begins showing, metrosexuality becomes extremely popular among the males, who all begin acting effeminately.
 At the school bus stop, instead of their usual winter clothing, Stan, Cartman, and Kenny wear feminine clothing.
-Kyle, whom they pressure into conforming but who later returns to his normal self, is beaten up by Craig, Token, Jason, and Tweak at school, and is abandoned by Cartman, Kenny, and even Stan.
+Kyle, whom they pressure into conforming but who later returns to his normal self, is beaten up by Craig, Token, Jason, and Tweek at school, and is abandoned by Cartman, Kenny, and even Stan.
 Mr. Garrison and Mr. Slave, the town's gay couple, are initially excited but quickly turn against the fad when they realize that metrosexuals are straight men imitating gay culture and lifestyle, which Garrison believes insults actual gays.
 The women of the town initially enjoy their husbands' improved hygiene and willingness to communicate, but soon tire of the men's increasing self-absorption.
 When they confront the men and boys about this, Randy accuses them of being "metrophobic" and the other males concur, consequently becoming even more feminine.

 Hoping to end the fad, Kyle, Mr. Garrison, and Mr. Slave go to New York to kill the Fab Five, the hosts of "Queer Eye".
 Their mission fails but the Fab Five decide against pressing charges.
 Mr. Garrison then tries to talk the nonchalant gay stars out of selling out gay culture for mere ratings, which they ignore.
 Mr. Garrison demands to know how gays could betray their own people, slowly realizing that they are not actually gay at all.
 The five suddenly gravely turn to the others and their human bodies burst open, revealing themselves as an ancient race of "Crab People".

 Captured by the Crab People (who chant "Crab People" repeatedly), the gay couple and Kyle fail to stop the crabs from executing their plans of ruling the Earth by destroying the human race (through changing men into metrosexuals) and are forced to become Crab People instead; however, the women attack and kill the Queer Eye quintet, explaining afterwards that masculinity really makes males attractive, even if said males are gross.
 The Queer Eye producers are about to press charges on the women until they discover that the Fab Five were not human, noting that the Crab People tried this before with The Jeffersons.
 They decide instead to "bring back the Latin fad", which the citizens of South Park slavishly adopt.

 At school, Stan, Kenny, and Cartman accept Kyle again, but when he complains that they previously forsook him, the others call him "gay" and go and play football.
 He initially walks away in the opposite direction, but then, he stops, turns around, and reluctantly goes to play with them.